-We understand that present plans are to develop the subject property by constructing two (2) new multi-family (apartment) buildings on the easterly portion of the site and four (4) new single-family homes on the westerly portion of the site.
-Reportedly, the proposed new multi-family apartment buildings will be two- and/or three-story wood-frame structures with a concrete slab-on-grade floor and will have a base and/or ground floor foot print of between 2,000 and 2,500 square feet while the new single-family residential homes will be single- and/or two-story structures constructed with wood framing and a raised wooden post and beam floor system.
-Support of the new single- and/or multi-family residential structures is anticipated to consist primarily of conventional shallow strip (continuous) footings although some individual (spread) column-type footings may also be required.
-Structural loading information, although unavailable at this time, is anticipated to be fairly typical and light for this type of single- and/or three-story wood-frame residential structure and is expected to result in maximum dead plus live continuous (strip) and individual (column) footing loads on the order of about 1.5 to 4.0 kips per lineal foot (klf) and 10 to 50 kips, respectively.
+We understand that present plans are to develop the subject property by constructing eighty-six (86) new single-family residential homes at the site.
+Reportedly, the proposed new single-family residential homes will be two- and/or three-story wood-frame structures with a raised wooden post and beam floor system.
+Support of the new single-family residential structures is anticipated to consist primarily of conventional shallow strip (continuous) footings although some individual (spread) column-type footings may also be required.
+Structural loading information, although unavailable at this time, is anticipated to be fairly typical and light for this type of two- and/or three-story wood-frame residential structure and is expected to result in maximum dead plus live continuous (strip) and individual (column) footing loads on the order of about 2.0 to 3.0 kips per lineal foot (klf) and 10 to 35 kips, respectively.

-Other associated site improvements for the project will include construction of a new paved parking lot and drive area for the multi-family residential development site and a new paved private access drive for the single-family residential development site.
-Additionally, the project will include the construction of new underground utility services as well as possible new concrete curbs and sidewalks.
-Further, we understand that storm water from impervious and/or hard surfaces (i.e., roofs and pavements) of the project site will be collected for treatment and/or possible disposal within an on-site storm water management facility.
-Earthwork and grading for the project, although unknown at this time, is expected to result in cuts and/or fills of about one (1) to two (2) feet.
+Other associated site improvements for the project will include construction of new public streets.
+Additionally, the project will include the construction of new underground utility services as well as new concrete curbs and sidewalks.
+Further, we anticipate that storm water from hard and/or impervious surfaces (i.e., roofs and pavements) will be collected for on-site treatment and possible disposal within two (2) or more storm water facilities.